Energy from Ellwood invariant for solutions involving $X^0$ variables: Summary

 \section{Summary}

 We examine condition \eqref{cond:2} for the solution which is constructed by $K,B,c$ and matter operators involving $X^0$.
 As a result, we obtain that $X^0$ presents an obstruction.
 If the solution involves $X^0$, we need to calculate $\Delta$.
 Hence \eqref{cond:2} may not hold for the solution.
 Because we confirm that \eqref{cond:1a} and \eqref{cond:1b} are not problematic in appendix \ref{cond:1}, if we can evaluate $\Delta$, it will be clear whether the energy is proportional to the Ellwood invariant.
-Unfortunately, $\Delta$ depends on $X^0$ included in the solution and we cannot evaluate $\Delta$.
+Unfortunately, $\Delta$ depends on $X^0$ included in the solution and we were unable to evaluate $\Delta$.
 Thus at present, it is not clear whether the energy is proportional to the Ellwood invariant.
+However, according to the numerical result in Appendix \ref{Ape:Xcorr}, $\Delta$ does not vanish (Figure \ref{fig:hatDeltaintegral}).
+Therefore the energy may be not proportional to the Ellwood invariant.

 If one would like to clarify whether the energy is proportional to the Ellwood invariant for such solutions, it may solve the problem to modify $\mathcal{G}$.
 It is required that $\mathcal{G}$ satisfies